FLOOR.MATH

 Notes 🔗

 Ensure that the input number and significance value are appropriate for your calculations.
-Be mindful of the optional mode parameter if you need to customize the rounding behavior to suit your specific requirements.
+If you need to customize the rounding behavior, consider using the optional mode parameter to suit your specific requirements.

 Questions 🔗